 Incentive Compensation Policy.
-We believe that short-term incentive compensation for Named Executive Officers is important as it provides a mechanism to provide focus on achievement of short-term milestones that support our strategic direction, and provide value for our shareholders.
-Our Incentive Compensation Policy for 2010 applied to all employees and all executive officers other than for Mr. Robin, who is subject to his own separate annual performance-based bonus compensation arrangement with a combination of corporate and personal objectives established and evaluated by the board of directors.
-In 2010, Mr. Robin's bonus arrangement mirrored the Incentive Compensation Policy.
-Consistent with our compensation philosophy of paying for performance and maintaining a flexible approach, we adopted the Incentive Compensation Policy to provide Named Executive Officers with an incentive to contribute to the achievement of corporate objectives and goals while at the same time encouraging and rewarding excellent individual performance and recognizing differences in performance between individual executives.
+We believe that short-term incentive compensation for Named Executive Officers is important to our business as it provides a mechanism to reward achievement of short-term milestones that support our strategic direction and can provide value for our stockholders.
+Our Incentive Compensation Policy applies to all employees and all executive officers other than Mr. Robin, who is subject to his own separate annual performance-based bonus compensation arrangement with a combination of corporate and personal objectives established and evaluated by the board of directors.
+However, Mr. Robin's bonus arrangement for 2012 was based on substantially the same corporate objectives as applied to the other Named Executive Officers under the Incentive Compensation Policy.
+Consistent with our compensation philosophy of paying for performance and maintaining a flexible approach, we use the Incentive Compensation Policy to provide Named Executive Officers with an incentive to contribute to the achievement of corporate objectives and goals while at the same time encouraging and rewarding excellent individual performance and recognizing differences in performance between individual executives.

 Plan Design.
-The design of the Incentive Compensation Policy is to have a number of annual corporate goals that include development, research, manufacturing, organizational and financial goals which are central to our strategic direction.
-These goals have defined achievement criteria, time-frames and their relative weighting is based upon their contribution to our strategic direction.
-If we achieve all of the stated goals, the overall corporate performance rating should be approximately 100%.
-Each corporate goal is established so that attainment of the objective is not assured and significant performance above the base-level plan is required to achieve the highest corporate performance rating.
-Following the conclusion of the annual performance period, the level of achievement for each corporate goal is assessed.
-Each corporate goal may be met, exceeded, or not satisfied.
-In addition, in assessing corporate performance, the board of directors also has the discretion to factor in other significant corporate events that occurred during the performance period which could result in an upward or downward adjustment in the determination of corporate performance.
-After taking into account the level of attainment by us of each corporate goal and other appropriate corporate performance factors, the board of directors sets the corporate performance rating, which may range from 0% to 200%.
-The design of the Incentive Compensation Policy is to set the total available bonus pool based on the corporate performance rating multiplied by the aggregate target bonus of all eligible participants.
-The aggregate of all individual bonuses cannot exceed the total available bonus pool so that the cost of bonuses ultimately reflects our overall performance and is not inflated by the sum of individual performance ratings.
+Under the Incentive Compensation Policy, the board of directors establishes a number of annual corporate goals that include clinical development, research, manufacturing, organizational and financial goals which we believe are essential to building long-term stockholder value.
+These corporate goals are designed to be achieved during the annual performance period and their relative weighting is based upon our assessment of the importance of each goal in creating long-term value for the company and our stockholders.
+If we achieve the target level of performance for all of the stated goals, the overall corporate performance rating should be approximately 100%.
+Each corporate goal is established so that significant levels of achievement are required to meet the goal.
+Following the conclusion of the annual performance period, the level of achievement for each corporate goal is assessed by the board of directors.
+The board determines whether each corporate goal has been met, exceeded, or not satisfied.
+In addition, in assessing corporate performance, the board of directors has the discretion to factor in other significant corporate events that occurred during the performance period which could result in an upward or downward adjustment in the determination of corporate performance.
+After taking into account the level of attainment of each corporate goal and such other corporate performance factors as the board may determine appropriate in reviewing performance for a particular year, the board of directors assigns the overall corporate performance rating, which may range from 0% to 200%.
+The total available bonus pool under the Incentive Compensation Policy is based on the corporate performance rating multiplied by the aggregate target bonus of all eligible participants.
+The aggregate of all individual bonuses awarded under the policy cannot exceed the total available bonus pool so that the total cost of bonuses ultimately reflects our assessment of overall performance and is not inflated by the sum of in